redluc81/neueda/README.md

-Docker version 17.12.0-ce on Ubuntu 16.04 LTS
+A Spring Boot app with Docker version 17.12.0-ce on Ubuntu 16.04 LTS

+List of Docker commands:

-- Launch the Maven goal using the docker maven plugin
+- Launch the Maven goal using the docker spotify maven plugin

       mvn clean package docker:build